Hydrogen in New Zealand

 Reviewing hydrogen regulatory settings

-Although hydrogen is already well regulated for its traditional uses, the existing regulatory systems are not well set up to support new hydrogen technologies and applications.
+Hydrogen is already well regulated for its traditional uses, but existing regulatory systems are not well set up to support new hydrogen technologies and applications.
 It is important to evaluate how fit-for-purpose the current regulatory settings are for new hydrogen technologies and novel applications of hydrogen, such as a low-emissions fuel, and ensure they are consistent with international best practice standards.

 Ensuring the current regulatory settings are fit-for-purpose is critical for facilitating the safe introduction of new hydrogen technologies and applications, and in promoting domestic and international investment in hydrogen in New Zealand.